-As such, ID is a thinktank and a research hub for meeting and learning that spans generations.
-It is considered a ‘home’ organisation and reference point by a wide community across the world.
+ID is a thinktank and a research hub for meeting and learning that spans generations and a ‘home’ organisation and reference point for a wide community across the world.

-We work to support dance artists to play multiple interconnecting roles – as teacher, maker, performer, producer, activist, facilitator and more – and we aim to create the conditions for artists and the artform to evolve in tandem.
+support dance artists to play multiple interconnecting roles – as teacher, maker, performer, producer, researcher, activist, facilitator

-By providing a space for learning and collaborative development, we aim to enhance the way artists work within their own projects and with participants, companies, students, venues and the wider public.
-By doing so we foster greater diversity; not only in terms of aesthetics or style, but also how work is made, by whom, with whom and for whom.
+foster greater diversity; not only in terms of aesthetics or style, but also how work is made, by whom, with whom and for whom

-champion the value and relevance of embodied learning and its multiple benefits and seek connection with people and practices beyond the field of dance.
+champion the value and relevance of embodied learning and its multiple benefits and seek connection with people and practices beyond the field of dance

-We believe our organisational model should be dynamic and agile; learning from and flexing to shifting circumstances and artistic concerns, holding a space for critical reflection and agitating for change.
+learn from and flex to shifting circumstances and artistic concerns, holding a space for critical reflection and agitating for change.
 At the heart of this is Richard Sennett’s concept of ‘recursion’, where learning is an organic process of adding to, testing, recalibrating, adapting.
 In this sense, ID seeks vibrancy through renewal rather than expansion.